Jos2323/project_euler/README.md

 Various Code to solve Project Euler problems written over the years.

-This repositorycomprises of the Java code.
+This repository comprises of the Java code.

 https://projecteuler.net/